Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced professional in [Your field] I believe that I’d make the ideal choice to be considered for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and knowledgeable [Your field] I am confident that I will make a perfect fit for this opportunity.

-Thank you for considering my application.
-I look forward to having a conversation with you.
+Thank you for taking the time to consider my application.
+I look forward to getting in touch with you.

 Sincerely,